 Control weakness:

-The Office operates in an environment that is characterized by economic volatility, and a subculture exists whereby costs can be inflated.
+The Office operates in an environment that is characterized by hyperinflation and a subculture exists whereby costs can be inflated.
 The AO and team do monitor this closely and have taken steps to diversify suppliers to discourage a dependency relationship being built especially for standard goods and services e.g., catering.

 Scanning of purchase data indicate cross-charging at the end of the year.